CrowdStrike/Cloud-Azure/storage-account-container-protection/existing/README.md

 ### Upload sample files

 Run the following command to upload the entire contents of the `~/testfiles` folder to the demonstration bucket:

-***As stated in the environment message, for the commands to work, you will need to export the bin directory to your Path `export PATH=~/Cloud-Azure/storage-account-container-protection/bin:$PATH`***

 ```sh
 upload